AdityaBhatt6249/INTERNSHIP_KGP/README.md

 ## Usage

-This repository contains multiple Jupyter Notebook (`.ipynb`) files, each addressing different aspects of the analysis.
+This repository contains the Google Colab Notebook (`.ipynb`) file, addressing different aspects of the analysis.
 The dataset required for the project has also been included.

 To run the notebooks:
 ```sh